coolb0y/gmail-reader-api/README.md

 Now run this file and You will see your email in terminals .

-##  If you want to change content or no. of email printed on terminal
+##  If you want to change  no. of emails to be printed on terminal
 You need to modify function listMessages .
 In this function we call getMail(res.data.messages[0].id, auth) intstead you can change 0 to another value to see next email(here max value you can put is 5  Read further if you want to know more about it ) .